Scandltd/vue-injector/docs/api/README.md

 ### vm

-- тип: `Vue instance`
+- type: `Vue instance`

-  Корневой экземпляр Vue, в который внедряется `injector`.
+  Root instance of Vue, in which `injector` is incorporated.

 ## `VueInjector`